onqlavelabs/onqlave.docs/docs/guides/web-app-guide/administration/arx.md

 ### **1. Choose your plan**

-We support you in [segregating the development, testing, staging and production](https://www.isms.online/iso-27002/control-8-31-separation-of-development-test-and-production-environments/#purpose) by providing single purposed cluster for each of your desired environment including: development, testing, staging, production.
+We support you in [segregating the development, testing, staging and production](https://www.isms.online/iso-27002/control-8-31-separation-of-development-test-and-production-environments/#purpose) by providing single purposed arx for each of your desired environment including: development, testing, staging, production.

 ![arx-plan](https://t36712295.p.clickup-attachments.com/t36712295/90cb27dd-6df2-427c-b33f-f5c9ca1c943a/arx-2.png){loading=lazy}